kacperjurak/gologspace/README.md

 # goLogSpace

 Generates a slice with `n` logarithmically spaced points between `min` and `max`.
-This is especially useful for creating frequency vectors and it's similar to MATLAB logspace function https://www.mathworks.com/help/matlab/ref/logspace.html.
+This is especially useful for creating frequency arrays and it's similar to MATLAB logspace function https://www.mathworks.com/help/matlab/ref/logspace.html.

 ## Usage
 ```go